Overview – 2023 Lottery – Planning – Packing – Directions – Cabins – Meals – Activities

 - Shared cabins: Families will continue to share cabins.
 You will not be able to request staying with certain families.
 While this is inconvenient, it’s the best way for us to manage the weekend, given the COVID protocols and all the changes.
 Thank you for your understanding.

-- You don’t have to cook: Parents will not need to sign up to help prepare food.
-With COVID, Westwind is limiting the number of people handling and preparing food.
+- You don’t have to cook: Parents will not need to sign up to help prepare food, except for the Japanese meal night.